Payment & Insurance

 Dr. Waters is contracted with Delta Dental of New Mexico (City of Clovis and other employers), Metlife, and United Concordia, Ameritas, Lincoln, and Principal.
 We accept most dental insurances and file claims as a courtesy with your carrier.
 In some cases, you will be asked to pay for your services at the time of your appointment and we will request your insurance company reimburse you when your claim is sent.
-It is always best to contact your dental insurance company before seeking treatment with any dental office, so you will understand your coverage, deductible and co-pay, and what your insurance coverage assists you with for your dental care.
+It is always best to contact your dental insurance company before seeking treatment with any dental office, so you will understand your coverage, deductible, co-pay, maximum and what your insurance coverage assists you with for your dental care.

 We will do our best to help you maximize your insurance benefits to assist with your dental care.
 We are happy to request Pre-Authorization estimates in advance of your treatment from your insurance company at your request, so you will have an expectation of your co-payment.
 However, Pre-Authorizations are only an estimate and not a guarantee of payment by your insurance company.
 It is your responsibility to know and understand your coverage and benefits.
 Ultimately, your account balance is your responsibility.